Inter-Cities Fairs Cup: Trophy play-off match

-After the 1970-71 tournament, the last of the Fairs Cup, the competition was abolished and replaced with the UEFA Cup.
+After the 1970–71 tournament, the last of the Fairs Cup, the competition was abolished and replaced with the UEFA Cup.

 The Fairs Cup trophy had not been won by any club permanently, so a play-off match was organised to decide who would gain permanent possession of the original competition trophy.
-Before the match, then FIFA President Sir Stanley Rous presented silver insignia to the members of the 1958 title-winning side, CF Barcelona.
+Before the match, then FIFA President Sir Stanley Rous presented silver insignia to the members of the 1958 title-winning side, FC Barcelona.

 The one-off match was played on 22 September 1971, between the first ever Fairs Cup winners, Barcelona, and the last winners, Leeds United.
 Barcelona won this play-off 2–1.